Peter Henlein: Commemoration

 In 1905, the German Watchmakers’ Association and the City of Nuremberg celebrated the 400th anniversary of the invention of the pocket watch.
 A watch exhibition was held in Nuremberg during the celebrations, at which outstanding works were awarded Henlein medals.

 The Peter Henlein Fountain was unveiled on the occasion of the opening of the watch exhibition in.
 The fountain was donated by the City of Nuremberg and the watchmakers’ association.
 Inscription: ‘IN MEMORY OF THE INVENTOR OF THE POCKET WATCH PETER HENLEIN FROM THE CITY OF NUREMBERG AND THE GERMAN WATCHMAKERS ASSOCIATION’.

 His fame as the inventor of the watch came after his rise to popular consciousness in the 19th century, through a novel by Karl Spindler, Der Nürnberger Sophokles.
 This was made into a book and the 1939 film called "The Immortal Heart".
 Also in 1942, Germany dedicated a stamp with the words: Peter Henlein - Inventor of the Watch (Peter Henlein - Erfinder der Taschenuhr).

-Much earlier, the Walhalla in Donaustauf, which is a memorial for "politicians, sovereigns, scientists and artists of the German tongue", honors Peter Henlein in 1842, at its inauguration with the words inventor of the watch.
+Much earlier, the Walhalla in Donaustauf, which is a memorial for "politicians, sovereigns, scientists and artists of the German tongue", honors Peter Henlein in 1842, at its inauguration with the words inventor of the pocket watch.
 By coincidence, it was the 300th anniversary of his death.